 Questions abound as A-Day approaches.
 It is up to the players themselves to decide who will step up and who will earn playing time.
 A-Day will not finalize the depth chart as Alabama works towards the season opener against Michigan, but it will provide more fuel for the ever-burning fire that is Crimson Tide football.

-Topics: Nick Saban
+Tags: Nick Saban